 You are brainwashed from the time you know how to talk, about 4 years of age, from nursery school, brainwashing through education, this happens everywhere in life, society, even at home […] They want the people to be blind, deaf to the outside world, so that people won’t know what is happening (COI: 197).

 Greg Scarlatoiu, CEO of HRNK, laments the “relentless” brainwashing of North Koreans and declares them “still brainwashed” even as they know more about the outside world that a decade ago (Heritage 2013).
 The concept of “brainwashing,” so common in popular discourse, is crucial to bridging the gap between COI defector witnesses and the DPRK population more generally: defectors were indoctrinated by ideological falsehoods and now they are ‘enlightened’ by contrast to their former compatriots who await their own mental emancipation.
-In fact, eight witnesses describe brainwashing of North Koreans in the transcripts; while there should be no doubt that there are North Korean defectors in the human rights field genuinely experience their previous ideology as ‘brainwashing,’ extrapolating the narratives of those who came to the ROK and fully renounced their previous beliefs across the contemporary DPRK population crosses into hyperreality.
+In fact, eight witnesses describe brainwashing of North Koreans in the transcripts; while there should be no doubt that there are North Korean defectors in the human rights field who genuinely experience their previous ideology as ‘brainwashing,’ extrapolating the narratives of those who came to the ROK and fully renounced their previous beliefs across the contemporary DPRK population crosses into hyperreality.
 Edelman (1988: 114) put it in stark terms,

 Those who see a profound distinction between the terms “authoritarian” and “totalitarian” as characterizations of contemporary regimes construct a world in which some deprivations of human rights are therapeutic and others are evil and in which subjects who fail to accept this distinction are dupes while others who accept it are insightful and patriotic.